Aqua-Regia-AI/models_journey/src/chapter_3.md

 Years passed and we introduced to the internet.
 Internet content creation was really a thing and it also helped a lot.
 People wrote blogs, made channels on YouTube, made forums and group chats and this was a new phase.
 But the most important phase of saving a language is still remained.
 This is _Artificial Intelligence_.

 ## Why AI matters?

+Nowadays the most linguistic entity we have in our lives is AI.
+We can't deny this fact.
+AI helps us write code, write essays, even write our applications for a job or educational position.
+This is all besides how AI almost replaced classic meaning of a search engine for us.
+The problem is although most of the models are good at speaking English, they usually are not good at other languages specially languages like Persian or Arabic.

+So one way of keeping our languages alive is to add them to AI.
+Building an AI which understands the language you speak can help keeping that language alive.
+And now you may ask _ChatGPT is fluent in Persian as well, so why did you make a new one?_ which I'm going to explain.

+## Birth of Maral